paul-manjarres/tests-time-reporter-gradle-plugin/README.md

     showTreeView = true              // Enables/disables slowest test section
     showHistogram = true             // Enables/disables histogram section
-    coloredOutput = true             // If true, output will use colors.
+    coloredOutput = true             // If true, output will use colors. minTestsForExecution = 3         // The min number of tests that should be to execute this plugin.
 }
 ```